By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-10. Bake: Place pie on a baking sheet and bake at 375°F (190°C) for 50 minutes, or until topping is golden brown and filling is bubbly.
-Cover edges with foil if browning too quickly.
+Place the pie on a baking sheet to catch any overflow and bake at 375°F (190°C) for 45–55 minutes until the topping is golden and the filling bubbles.
+If the edges brown too quickly, shield with foil during the last 10–15 minutes.

 Tips for Success